TIT8/shelly_esp32_button_espidf/README.md

 ## Why don't you use Bluetooth?

-Yea, it will be far less power consuming (two devices that talk via BLE, instead of two + router via WiFi).
+Yea, it will be far less power consuming (two devices that talk via BLE, instead of two + broker + router via WiFi).
 But Shelly cannot receive command via Bluetooth, it sends only informations.

 ## Adventure with speech recognition